svecosystem/formsnap/sites/docs/content/components/field-errors.md

 ---
 title: FieldErrors
-description: The container for validation errors for a Field, Fieldset, or ArrayField.
+description: The container for validation errors for a Field, Fieldset, or ElementField.
 tagline: Components
 ---